telerik/kendo-ui-core/docs/web/sortable/how-to/reorder-child-grid-rows.md

 ---
-title: Reorder rows in nested Grid
+title: Reorder Rows in Nested Grid
-page_title: Reorder rows in nested Grid
+page_title: Reorder Rows in Nested Grid | Kendo UI Sortable Widget
-description: Reorder rows in nested Grid
+description: "Learn how to reorder rows in a child Grid using the Kendo UI Sortable widget."
+slug: howto_reorderrowsinnestedgrid_sortable
 ---

-# Reorder rows in nested Grid
+# Reorder Rows in Nested Grid

-The following runnable sample demonstrates how to reorder rows in a child Grid using Kendo UI Sortable
+The example below demonstrates how to reorder rows in a child Grid using the Kendo UI Sortable widget.

-#### Example:
+###### Example

 ```html
     <div id="example">